Why You Should Bathe In Magnesium Bath Salts

-What makes hot springs of therapeutic use is the minerals and of course the hot water.
+What makes hot springs of therapeutic use are its essential minerals (including magnesium) and of course the hot water.
 Bath salts enable you to take a miniature version of that ecosystem for use at home in your bath.

 Epsom Salts, despite its name is not a bath salt.
 It is magnesium sulphate, which is a combination of magnesium and sulphur.
-A lot of people are deficient in magnesium and so the primary benefit is the skin's aborption of magnesium, what some people refer to as transdermal magnesium absorption.
+A lot of people suffer from magnesium deficiency and so the primary benefit is the skin's aborption of magnesium, what some people refer to as transdermal magnesium absorption.
 Magnesium has been shown to help people with muscle soreness, diabetes (it helps regulate blood sugar) and high blood pressure, and of course people with low magnesium levels.

 And then there are pink Himalayan bath salts...